daattali/beautiful-jekyll/capstone/proposal.md

 Describe the data that you will make available to the students:

 - How much data is there?
-- Are the data clearly labeled?
-Do you have an existing data dictionary/data schema?
+- Do you have an existing data dictionary/data schema?
 - What type of features are available?
 - How clean is the data?
 - In what form will the data be available to the students?